Having the same line-up of speakers is just status quo.

-Our mission to have diverse representation on stage.
-That way, you’ll have interesting conversations, personalities and perspectives at your next event or conference.
+Our mission to see diverse representation on stage.
+That way, you’ll have engaging conversations, personalities and perspectives at your next event or conference.

 How Keynoteworthy works

 How much does it cost to hire a speaker?

 If you find a match, you negotiate speaking fees and expenses directly with any speakers you choose via a secure contact form.
 With that said, although some speakers may speak for free, understand they are spending time preparing their talk for you and traveling to your event.
 While every event is different, a rule of thumb for pricing is: